Variance-Aware Sparse Linear Bandits: Concentration Inequalities

-Therefore, we are able to present our Empirical Bernstein Inequality for conditional symmetric stochastic processes with common mean, as follows: \begin{theorem}[Empirical Bernstein Inequality for Conditionally Symmetric Stochastic Processes with Common Mean] For a stochastic process $\{X_i\}_{i=1}^n$ adapted to $\{\mathcal F_i\}_{i=0}^n$ such that $\E[X_i\mid \mathcal F_{i-1}]=\mu$ and $(X_i-\mu)\mid \mathcal F_{i-1}$ is symmetric, we have the following inequality as long as $n\ge 8$:
+Therefore, we can present our Empirical Bernstein Inequality for conditional symmetric stochastic processes with a common mean, as follows: \begin{theorem}[Empirical Bernstein Inequality] For a sequence of independent and symmetric random variables $X_1,X_2,\ldots,X_n$ that shares a common mean (i.e., $\E[X_i]=\mu$ for some $\mu$ for all $i$), we have the following inequality where $n$ is a stopping time finite a.s.

 where $\bar X=\frac 1n\sum_{i=1}^n X_i$ is the sample mean. \end{theorem} \begin{proof} By direct calculation, we have

 Applying \Cref{thm:de la pena} to $\{X_i\}_{i=1}^n$ gives

 Therefore, with probability $1-\frac \delta 2$, we have